phil-opp/blog_os/_posts/2015-07-22-rust-os-boot.md

 [multiboot]: https://en.wikipedia.org/wiki/Multiboot_Specification
 [multiboot 2]: http://nongnu.askapache.com/grub/phcoder/multiboot.pdf
 [grub 2]: http://wiki.osdev.org/GRUB_2
 [^fn-checksum_hack]: The formula from the table, `-(magic + architecture + header length)`, creates a negative value that doesn't fit into 32bit.
-By subtracting from `0x100000000` instead, we keep the value positive without changing its truncated value.
-Without the additional sign bit(s) the result fits into 32bit and the compiler is happy.
+By subtracting from `0x100000000` (= 2^(32)) instead, we keep the value positive without changing its truncated value.
+Without the additional sign bit(s) the result fits into 32bit and the compiler is happy :).

 ## The Boot Code
 To boot our kernel, we must add some code that the bootloader can call.
 Let's create a file named `boot.asm`: